 It is rare to get lost for an extended period while hiking, but it does happen.
-Let your loved ones know your hiking plans, including where you will be, which hike you are taking, and when you expect to arrive home.
+Let your loved ones know your hiking plans, including where you will be, which trail you are taking, and when you expect to arrive home.
 With this information, they will know to act more quickly if something goes wrong.

 4. Prepare for Inclement Weather

 Changes in weather are common when you are out on the trail, especially if the hike has a significant increase in elevation.
 Check the weather forecast, and avoid days with a lot of rain, snow or very cold temperatures.
-Even if everything appears to be sunny, you should still plan for the possibility of an unpredicted squall.
+Even if everything appears to be sunny, you should still plan for the possibility of an unpredicted rain shower.

 5. Bring Appropriate Supplies

 For hiking safety, there are two types of supplies: items you need, and the items you wish you had packed.
 Bring approximately a liter of water for every two hours you will be hiking and some snacks for energy when you get tired.
 It is better to bring more than you need than run out of supplies too quickly.
 Remember, a first-aid kit, lightweight clothing and rain gear are viable forms of protection against attacks.